 We want families to be able to make the most of their small loans, so loan officers walk alongside all loan recipients providing support and training.
 The term of a loan varies but is typically six months to a year.

-While not all loans go to women, 95% do – restoring dignity and hope to their lives and enabling them to provide for their children.
+95% of our loan clients are women – restoring dignity and hope to their lives and enabling them to provide for their children.
 By investing in mothers like Mira, Naomi and Inis, you’ll be giving them the tools they need to transform their families’ futures.
 Because small loans means big changes!